+Western University

-University of Sherbrooke J. Beauchamp, J. Brunet, M. Mancuso, J. O'Loughlin, C. Sabiston, Robert Vallerand Insight Grant 2014
+J. Brunet, K. Gunnell, J, O'Loughlin, C. Sabiston, R. Vallerand

-Results after four years of the Monitoring Activities of Teenagers to Comprehend their Habits (MATCH) study
+Results after six years of the Monitoring Activities of Teenagers to Comprehend their Habits (MATCH) study

 The transition from childhood to adolescence is often characterized by a marked decline in sport participation.
 Few young people maintain their involvement in specific types of sports during adolescence.
 The MATCH study aims to identify determinants of sport participation at different periods during childhood and adolescence.
 While doing so, we aim to identify determinants that are specific to different types of sports.